Tang Jiali (model): Motivation of publication

-Style Transformation
+Style transformation

 The photographer for "Tang Jiali Art Nude Photography" was Shi Song, a female editor at People's Fine Arts Publishing House.
-Tang Jiali explained that compared to the dynamic, body language-focused, and tension-oriented style of her first collection by male photographer Zhang Xulong, "Tang Jiali Art Nude Photography" by female photographer Shi Song better portrayed her tender, feminine, and life style, without hesitation in using bolder poses in this collection, due to female photographer didn't have to avoid portraying her sexual side.
-Some viewers questioned whether the second collection was more pornographic, but Tang Jiali defended it as being livelier, more uplifting, and vibrant, rather than more pornographic.
+Tang explained that compared to the dynamic, body language-focused, and tension-oriented style of her first collection by male photographer Zhang Xulong, "Tang Jiali Art Nude Photography" by female photographer Shi Song better portrayed her tender, feminine, and life style, without hesitation in using bolder poses in this collection, due to female photographer didn't have to avoid portraying her sexual side.
+Some viewers questioned whether the second collection was more pornographic, but Tang defended it as being livelier, more uplifting, and vibrant, rather than more pornographic.

-Critics over its Professionalism
+Critics over professionalism

-Photographer Zhang Xulong, responsible for "Tang Jiali Art Nude Photography," argued that Shi Song was not a professional photographer and that the photos in "Tang Jiali Art Nude Photography" had been digitally processed, losing their creative photographic essence.
+Photographer Zhang Xulong, responsible for Tang Jiali Art Nude Photography, argued that Shi Song was not a professional photographer and that the photos in "Tang Jiali Art Nude Photography" had been digitally processed, losing their creative photographic essence.